jboss-fuse/fuse-karaf/quickstarts/camel/camel-sap/README.md

 In studying this quick start you will learn:

-* How to use the JBoss Fuse SAP Camel components to send requests to SAP.
+* How to use the Red Hat Fuse SAP Camel components to send requests to SAP.
-* How to use the JBoss Fuse SAP Camel components to handle requests from SAP.
+* How to use the Red Hat Fuse SAP Camel components to handle requests from SAP.
 * How to configure connections used by the components.
-* How to configure the Fuse runtime environment in order to deploy the JBoss Fuse SAP Camel components.
+* How to configure the Fuse runtime environment in order to deploy the Red Hat Fuse SAP Camel components.

 For more information see:

 [comment]: <> (TODO Update to Fuse 7 docs once they are available)

-* <https://access.redhat.com/documentation/en-us/red_hat_jboss_fuse/6.3/html/apache_camel_component_reference/sap> for more information about the JBoss Fuse SAP Camel components
+* <https://access.redhat.com/documentation/en-us/red_hat_jboss_fuse/6.3/html/apache_camel_component_reference/sap> for more information about the Red Hat Fuse SAP Camel components
-* <https://access.redhat.com/documentation/red-hat-jboss-fuse> for more information about using JBoss Fuse
+* <https://access.redhat.com/documentation/red-hat-jboss-fuse> for more information about using Red Hat Fuse

 System requirements
 -------------------